ndevilla/iniparser/README.md

 The library is completely documented in its header file.

-To build the documentation [doxygen](https://www.doxygen.org/index.html) has be installed.
-Documentation can build and be found in build directory under `html`:
+To build the documentation [doxygen](https://www.doxygen.org/index.html) has to be installed.
+Documentation can be build and found in build directory under `html`:

 ```